You have insufficient volume capacity - FSx for ONTAP

 Determine how your volume storage capacity is being used

 You can see how your volume's storage capacity is being consumed by using the volume show-space NetApp ONTAP CLI command.
 This information can help you make decisions about how to reclaim or conserve volume storage capacity.
-For more information, see Volume storage capacity usage (ONTAP CLI).
+For more information, see To monitor a volume's storage capacity (console).

 Increasing a volume's storage capacity

 You can increase a volume's storage capacity by using the Amazon FSx console, AWS CLI, and Amazon FSx API.
-For more information about updating a volume with an increased capacity, see Updating a volume.
+For more information about updating a volume with an increased capacity, see Updating volumes.

 Alternatively, you can increase a volume's storage capacity using the volume modify NetApp ONTAP CLI command.
-For more information, see Increasing volume storage capacity.
+For more information, see To change a volume's storage capacity (console).

 Using volume autosizing

 You can use volume autosizing so that a volume automatically grows by a specified amount, or to a specified size when it reaches a used space threshold.
 You can do this for FlexVol volume types, which is the default volume type for FSx for ONTAP, using the volume autosize NetApp ONTAP CLI command.
-For more information, see Turn on volume autosizing.
+For more information, see Enabling autosizing.

 Deleting snapshots